 \subsection{CRLS and RLS-LMS}

-The second combination, CRLS, is a affine combination of the two RLS filters.
+The second combination, CRLS, is an affine combination of the two RLS filters.
 One RLS filter has a larger forgetting factor to achieve faster adaption to situations of rapid changes.
-The other has a smaller forgetting factor and performs well in stationary situations~\cite{p}. \\ The third combination, RLS-LMS, is an affine combination of an RLS filter and a LMS filter.
-One filter is a RLS with faster convergence; the other is an LMS filter with better tracking ability.
+The other has a smaller forgetting factor and performs well in stationary situations~\cite{p}. \\ The third combination, RLS-LMS, is an affine combination of an RLS filter and an LMS filter.
+One filter is an RLS with faster convergence; the other is an LMS filter with better tracking ability.
 Note that RLS-LMS presents better tracking performance than CLMS~\cite{v}.
-The pseudo code of this algorithm is shown below in Algorithm \ref{alg:code}.
+The pseudo-code of this algorithm is shown below in Algorithm \ref{alg:code}.
 All other parameter update mechanisms are consistent with Section \ref{method:clms}.